MicrosoftDocs/azure-docs/articles/kusto/write-queries.md

 - On the Kusto *help cluster* that we have set up to aid learning.
     [Sign in to the cluster](https://kusto.azure.com/clusters/help/databases/samples) with an organizational email account that is a member of Azure Active directory.

 - On your own cluster that includes the StormEvents sample data.
-For  more information, see [Quickstart: Create an Azure Kusto cluster and database](create-cluster-database-portal.md).
+For  more information, see [Quickstart: Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md) and [Ingest sample data into Azure Data Explorer](ingest-sample-data.md).

 The StormEvents sample data set contains weather-related data from the [National Centers for Environmental Information](https://www.ncdc.noaa.gov/stormevents/).